Close Modal×

 So, at some point, you will encounter the word “pre-approved” or “pre-qualified.”

 That’s why you should know the difference between pre-approval vs pre-qualified.
-One guarantees a loan, the other doesn’t, and that will make or break the transaction.

 What is a Pre-approval Letter?